Promos

 The World of Hyatt Business Credit Card is a worthwhile option for people aiming to attain higher hotel status.

-This card provides a moderate reward rate of 2X points per dollar on online advertising spending if it’s one of your top two categories for the quarter.
+This card provides a moderate reward rate of 2X points per dollar on online advertising, as long as advertising is one of your top two spending categories for that quarter.
 However, for every $10,000 spent, cardholders are awarded five qualifying elite nights towards Hyatt status.

-This benefit is particularly valuable for those working towards achieving Hyatt Globalist status, which requires 60 qualifying nights.
-Top-tier status qualifies you for perks like free nights, suite upgrades and complimentary breakfast.
+This benefit is particularly valuable for those working toward Hyatt Globalist status, which requires 60 qualifying nights.
+Globalist status qualifies you for perks like free nights, suite upgrades and complimentary breakfast.

 Once approved for the card, you automatically earn Hyatt Discoverist status, bringing along benefits such as late checkout and bonus points during stays.